Separation Agreements: Avoiding Common Misconceptions (Part I)

-Populating parts of an online template seriously risks the financial welfare of everyone involved as well as the family business.
-To put an effort into designing your own contract will be for nought if there are internal inconsistencies, foundational provisions lacking and absent critical clauses.
+Populating parts of an online template seriously risk the financial welfare of everyone involved as well as the family business.
+To put an effort into designing your own contract will be for naught if there are internal inconsistencies, foundational provisions lacking, and absent critical clauses.

 A custom separation agreement is unique to your family.
 Experienced counsel will know the rights and obligations requiring detailed provisions and those which are not relevant and can be released.

 Misconception: Separation agreements provide closure for the past

 The well-considered decisions and roles are undertaken within the family and business, the distribution of wealth, and the resultant economic consequences during cohabitation become the basis of inquiry for claims for future financial stability and property division by each spouse.

 The choice of process to review the past with a view to finding a mutually-satisfying settlement may involve mediation, negotiation, litigation or arbitration.
 Each process must be carefully considered as the decision-makers’ cost, time, and focus vary widely.